briankrznarich/jmdictdb/README.txt

         Moash FTP site, and unpack it.

    data/jmdict.pgi:
-        Make target jmdict.xml if neccessary, then parse the jmdict.xml file, generating a rebasable
+        Make target jmdict.xml if necessary, then parse the jmdict.xml file, generating a rebasable
         jmdict.pgi file and jmdict.log.

    loadjm:
-        Make target jmdict.pgi if neccessary, then load the .pgi file into preexisting database "jmnew" and do all the post-load tasks like creating indexes, resolving xref's etc. After this, the
+        Make target jmdict.pgi if necessary, then load the .pgi file into preexisting database "jmnew" and do all the post-load tasks like creating indexes, resolving xref's etc. After this, the